How Much Does a Ductless Air Conditioner Cost?

 What Is a Ductless Air Conditioner?

 The magic of ductless air conditioning comes in the form of no ductwork.
 Ductless systems include one indoor unit and one outdoor unit.
-Electrical wiring and refrigerant tubing are what keeps them connected.
+Electrical wiring and refrigerant tubing are what keep them connected.

 The best part?
 A ductless air conditioner comes designed to heat or cool any space you desire.
 Their customization means they will heat and cool a room, or just cool a room if you’d like.